 CASEL’s Model for Social Emotional Learning (SEL)

 AFS’s Model for Global Competence Certificate Training

 In conversations with schools, it is important that we understand what they are talking about when they reference certain terms like SEL.
+Also, please note that the idea of teaching Social-Emotional Learning has become some politicized in recent years and may be considered a form of indoctrination by some groups, so it is beneficial at time to reference the themes taught in SEL and ICL rather than using the term SEL.
 The more you know about these things AND you know about what AFS-USA has to offer, the more successful you can be in connecting the school to an AFS offering.

 For example, if a school says that they are focused primarily on SEL initiatives for the next year or two for their staff and student body, you can easily ask if they’ve considered how their SEL program bridges the gap with diversity and global competence.
 Then, you can describe what has been outlined above with the connections between SEL & ICL.

-If a teacher is looking for classroom activities or ideas to engage their students in learning more, please direct them to our Teacher’s Toolbox on our website.
+If a teacher is looking for classroom activities or ideas to engage their students in learning more, please direct them to the Classroom Resources section of our website.
 If schools are interested in training for their staff members, using AFS content in their curriculum or more, please direct them to Jill Woerner, Director of Educational Outreach, at firstname.lastname@example.org or contact your Regional Field Specialist.